Submissions

 1. Familiarize yourself with the journal's focus and scope to ensure the suitability of your manuscript.

-2. Use the Microsoft Word template provided to format your manuscript.
+2. Use the provided Microsoft Word template to format your manuscript.

 12. Double-check that all submitted files are complete, error-free, and in the correct format.